a-sumo/beatboxit/README.md

-# Beatboxit - Search sounds by beatboxing.
+# Beatboxit - Search instrumental audio samples by beatboxing.
 ![image](https://github.com/user-attachments/assets/19289741-0adb-4a95-a905-a3a1f2b362dd)

 ## Python backend